This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have leftover ingredients from this small chicken tenders recipe, use our Leftover Ingredients Recipe Finder to find ways to use them.
+If you have leftover ingredients from this small batch chicken tenders recipe, use our Leftover Ingredients Recipe Finder to find ways to use them.

 Recipe Variations